Bharat Ganeshpure: Television

-Movies
+Films

 Though Bharat has always acted more supporting roles in the movie, but his roles in the movies Ek Daav Dhobi Pachhad, Nishani Dava Angatha, and Kapus Kondyachi Goshta are well-praised by the audience.
 In Kapus Kondyachi Goshta, he performed the role of villain, which is exactly opposite to his image of being a comedian.
 In the movie Jalsa, he was seen in a pivotal role.